Internet detectives abuse AI to investigate cases

-The FBI recently released two blurry photos of a “person of interest” linked to the shooting of right-wing activist Charlie Kirk.
+The FBI recently released two blurry photos of a “person of interest” in connection with the shooting of right-wing activist Charlie Kirk.
 The images were shared on the X platform (formerly Twitter).

 Soon after the photo was released, many internet users used AI tools to “upgrade” the blurry photo into a clear one.
 Some used X’s Grok bot, others used ChatGPT or other AI tools.
 However, AI cannot exactly recreate the real image, but only speculates based on available data.

-The AI-generated images are so different from the originals that the FBI is confused.
+The AI-generated photos are so different from the original that the FBI is confused.
 (Source: Thevegre)

-Some of the AI-generated images have obvious flaws, like a different shirt or a face with an unrealistic “Gigachad” chin.
+Some of the AI-generated images have obvious flaws, like different shirts or faces with unrealistic “Gigachad” chins.
 This is not only misleading, but can also affect investigations.

 While they may seem useful, AI-enhanced images should not be considered definitive evidence in an investigation.
 The FBI still recommends using the original photos to avoid bias.